not-so-fat/stackoverflow_crawler/README.md

 # Stackoverflow Crawler

 To fetch information on stackoverflow for a specified tag.
--> for my purpose it would be better to use https://api.stackexchange.com/docs instead of crawling...
+This module calls StackExchange API https://api.stackexchange.com/docs instead of webpages.

 ## Usage